Council for European Studies: History

 The Council for European Studies was founded in 1970 with a grant from the Ford Foundation.
-First located at the University of Pittsburgh and later moved to Columbia University, its current institutional host, CES was originally formed as a limited consortium of Western European studies programs at eight major U.S. universities: University of California Berkeley, Columbia University, Harvard, Princeton, Massachusetts Institute of Technology, University of Michigan, University of Wisconsin, and Yale.
+First located at the University of Pittsburgh, CES recently moved its headquarters from Columbia University to Temple University.
+CES was originally formed as a limited consortium of Western European studies programs at eight major U.S. universities: University of California Berkeley, Columbia University, Harvard, Princeton, Massachusetts Institute of Technology, University of Michigan, University of Wisconsin, and Yale.
 However, it ceased to be a consortium of eight in 1972, when twenty other universities were invited to become institutional members.

 Since that time, its institutional membership has grown substantially.
 Its institutional members currently include over 100 universities, colleges, and institutes around the world.
 Moreover, although membership was once restricted to institutions, CES has opened its membership rolls to individuals and now counts about 1,200 individuals as organization members.
 Membership provides access to the full range of CES fellowship and award competitions, publications, research resources, and professional development opportunities.

 The Council for European Studies is an independent, 501(c)(3) not-for-profit organization.